 The train starts from Bengaluru at 9.50 pm and it’s arrival at Ahmedabad is shown as 6.55 am.
 The Gandhidham Express (Train no. 16506) passes through Karnataka and Maharashtra to enter Gujarat via diamond city Surat.

 The SBC station , Bengaluru was very neat and clean.
 The train was to start from platform 8.
 We had a small bag with trolly and we walked up to platform 8.
 Traveling light has its own advantages. 🙂

 Two nights and one day was spent in this train and I got down at Ahmedabad at 8.
 30 am.
 During the entire journey, the coupe , gallery and the four toilets were cleaned 3 times a day and were always clean and dry.
 The blankets, sheets, hand towel and pillows were clean.
-The attendant was available throughout the journey , which is not so generally.
+The attendant was available throughout the journey , which is a welcome change.
 Overall, this train was very well managed internally.
 The arrivals at every station was delayed by 1 hour – 2 hours, if only Indian railways has better time management.